 - Photos/picture frames are found in most households.
 It is the easiest way to personalize a space and surround yourself with your family’s memories.
 Trying a picture gallery is an easy way to add a feature wall and cover those sterile colored walls if opting not to paint.

-- A wreath on the front door is inviting, and with so many styles you are bound to find one that you love.
+- A wreath on the front door is inviting, and with so many styles, you are bound to find one that you love.
 Changing them out for the holidays or an individual theme is always a nice refresh, as well as adding elements of greetings or monograms to fit your liking.
-(If you find yourself not as crafty as you like there are many easy DIY tutorials online for simple, yet, beautiful wreaths.
+(If you find yourself not as crafty as you like, there are many easy DIY tutorials online for simple yet, beautiful wreaths.
 Another good resource for something a little more personalized and elaborate is to find a spouse on the base’s Facebook page who makes and sells them.
 They are usually cheaper to acquire than on an Etsy page or equivalent, and you avoid shipping costs and damage!)

 - Décor can be anything that makes you happy and reflects your style.
-With Modern style to French country, eclectic to farmhouse leaving so many options available there is something for everyone.
+With Modern style to French country, eclectic to farmhouse leaving so many options available, there is something for everyone.
 You can even have a combo of the two or even fall at the other end of the spectrum with minimalism.
 Display your collections, keepsakes, souvenirs from each new adventure and fill your home with things you love, and you will hardly feel you are sitting down the road from artillery blasts or Blackhawks landing.

-- Throw pillows just scream “sit down, relax, and unwind.”
-They are a simple item that can be changed with seasons, changed by covering with a new pillow cover, and help you add a pop of color without serious commitment.
+- Throw pillows just scream, “sit down, relax, and unwind.”
+They are a simple item that can be changed with seasons, changed by covering with a new pillow cover, and help you add a pop of color without a serious commitment.
 They can elevate your space and really bring a room together.
 You do not have to spend a fortune on pillows with a great selection offered at non-department type stores.
-If you have a knack for creating things there are many things you can add or stencil to a plain pillow to get exactly what you want.
+If you have a knack for creating things, there are many things you can add or stencil to a plain pillow to get exactly what you want.

 It is very important to have a home, a sanctuary for your family and you to put their feet up at the end of the day.
-Military life is ever changing and chaotic, and it is nice to have a soft place to land when things get rough or when your spouse is deployed when you are in a completely new place and getting lost while trying to get established.
+Military life is ever-changing and chaotic, and it is nice to have a soft place to land when things get rough or when your spouse is deployed when you are in a completely new place and getting lost while trying to get established.
 Making a home is a process, a fun process!